TUDelft-books/CSBB-textbook/book/Annex/Supervisors_and_Coaches_Guide.md

 Especially for science focused discussions, it can be helpful to use markers and a white board.

+> **Warning**:
+>   Some sessions will be hard, especially if participants don’t want to talk.
+Plan to take a few minutes afterwards to reflect on how it went, and what you could do differently next time.

-> [!TIP]
+> **Tip**:
 >   Silence is hard but okay.
 Let it linger.

-> [!WARNING]
-> Some sessions will be hard, especially if participants don’t want to talk.
-Plan to take a few minutes afterwards to reflect on how it went, and what you could do differently next time.